-Timing and strength of upwelling were indexed using two sources: meridional winds from NDBC buoys and the Upwelling Index (UI) (Bakun 1975).
-We have included both to provide both the raw data and derived product often used for measuring upwelling in the CCLME given its importance to the ecosystem.
+Timing and strength of upwelling were indexed using two sources: meridional winds from NDBC buoys and the atmospheric model-derived Upwelling Index (UI) (Bakun 1975).
+Given the importance of upwelling favorable winds to the ecosystem, both are included to provide the raw data and derived product often used for measuring upwelling in the CCLME.
 The NOI can also serve as a broad-scale proxy for winds as positive values mean that winds from the north are typically more intense.
 The meridional winds from buoys are winter/summer means from three locations along the CCLME.
 Three derived products (STI, TUMI and LUSI) using the UI identify the timing and strength and duration of upwelling in the CCLME (Bograd et al. 2009).
 The spring transition index (STI) identifies the time when upwelling starts and varies with latitude in the CCLME.
 The units for STI are days and a year with a small STI value will have an earlier start to the onset of upwelling winds.
 The length of upwelling season index (LUSI) will provide information on the duration of upwelling during a particular year.
 The units for LUSI are days and a larger LUSI value indicates that the upwelling season for the given year is long.
 The total upwelling magnitude (TUMI) measures the ultimate amount of upwelling.
 There may be years of short but intense periods of upwelling, or longer but weaker upwelling seasons.
 Time series of STI and LUSI will be at three locations in the CCLME.